Published: December 13, 2012

 File Size: 0.07MB

-Soon you could start seeing a new retailer surcharge, or “checkout fee,” when you use your credit card to buy goods and services.
+You may encounter a retailer surcharge, or “checkout fee,” when you use your credit card to buy goods and services.

 Make sure you know your rights – and the merchant’s responsibilities – before paying a fee to use your credit card!